pslib-cz/2020l4web-typography-css-library-DanCvejn/README.md

 # Typography CSS library
 **Author:** *Daniel Cvejn*
 ## Demo site

 **Example of the typography [here](http://dcreative.wz.cz/typography).**

 ## Dependecies

+The usage of the css is on you.

 ## Implementation
 Just download css file and link it to your html.